hanabi/hanabi.github.io/misc/Bluff_Types.md

 ### True Bluffs

 A "normal" *Bluff* is when Alice clues Cathy with the intent to **lie to Bob**.
-Bob thinks that a *Finesse* is occuring and that he is about to play the connecting card.
+Bob thinks that a *Finesse* is occurring and that he is about to play the connecting card.
 Only after Bob blind-plays some other card is it revealed that Alice lied to him.
 Bluffs that cause a player to blind-play a non-matching card where a matching card would be expected are called *True Bluffs*.

 ### Call-Out Bluffs